iurnus/scripps_kaust_model_doc/esmf/test_ESMF.rst

 Test ESMF with applications
 ===========================

-An ESMF application can better test if ESMF is successfully installed and how ESMF works as a coupler.
+An ESMF application can better test ESMF.

 Case 1: ESMF coupled flow demonstration case
 ============================================

-The coupled flow case and other demonstration cases can be found at:
+The demonstration cases can be found at:

 https://www.earthsystemcog.org/projects/esmf/external_demos

-The tutorials and introductions of the coupled flow case are:
+The tutorial of the demonstration case can be found at:

 (a) PDF: https://www.earthsystemcog.org/site_media/projects/esmf/ESMF_CoupledFlow.pdf